-- Lead the development and implementation of policy and strategy in areas of responsibility, in line with force/organisational and national directives, and contribute to the development of force/national policy in order to ensure compliance with legal and operational requirements and ensure continuous service improvement and consistency of practice - Influence the force/organisation planning process by developing resource and budget plans for their areas of responsibility, in line with force priorities, in order to enable delivery of the force's/organisation's policing plan - Lead, motivate, engage, manage and develop a team of senior policing professionals and provide leadership across multiple areas of significant command/area of responsibility, protecting and promoting workforce wellbeing and professional standards to enable a high performing team - Lead responses to major events and serious/complex investigations, setting strategic/tactical objectives and priorities, assessing and managing threats/risks and directing the deployment of resources to ensure an appropriate and effective response in line with legal and force requirements - Fulfil the authorising responsibilities of superintending ranks and maintain operational oversight, holding accountability for compliant policing responses in order to achieve operational objectives and protect the public. - Lead, manage and co-ordinate the allocation of appropriate resources across multiple areas of significant command/area of responsibility, in line with force/ organisational priorities in order to meet demand and maximise the efficient use of resources. - Negotiate and control internal and external budgets within areas of responsibility and partnership arrangements, influencing budget allocation, in order to meet the force's/organisation's priorities and make financial savings where required to maximise value for money - Lead and manage performance across multiple areas of significant command/responsibility, setting appropriate standards and address areas of organisational underperformance in order to deliver on force/organisational objectives. - Lead collaboration/strategic alliance across multiple areas of significant command, managing resources and capability within a complex collaboration arrangement with multiple stakeholders/partners and organisational constraints, in order to drive resource efficiencies and consistency of service delivery. - Develop, manage and maintain strategic relationships with local and regional partners, effectively influencing and collaborating to enable the achievement of objectives for the force/area of command/responsibility to improve public safety and build trust and confidence in policing. - Develop and own the strategy for the force's/organisation's response in respect of an incident or investigation to the media, wider public and external stakeholders and represent the force/organisation to provide information, improve visibility and build confidence in policing. - Lead the assessment of future demands and emerging threats across multiple areas of significant command/area of responsibility, developing and adapting operational and workforce plans to ensure that these demands are effectively anticipated and met - Lead the design and implementation of significant organisational change projects or programmes across multiple areas of significant command/area of responsibility, in order to drive continuous improvement to public safety and best practice in service delivery.
+- Lead the development and implementation of policy and strategy in areas of responsibility, in line with force/organisational and national directives, and contribute to the development of force/national policy in order to ensure compliance with legal and operational requirements and ensure continuous service improvement and consistency of practice. - Develop resource and budget plans for their areas of responsibility, in line with force priorities, in order to enable delivery of the force or organisation's policing plan. - Lead, motivate, engage, manage and develop a team of policing professionals and provide leadership to a significant area of command/area of responsibility, protecting and promoting workforce wellbeing and professional standards to enable a high performing team. - Lead responses to major events and serious/complex investigations, setting strategic/tactical objectives and priorities, assessing and managing threats/risks and directing the deployment of resources to ensure an appropriate and effective response in line with legal and force requirements. - Fulfil the authorising responsibilities of superintending ranks and maintain operational oversight, holding accountability for compliant policing responses in order to achieve operational objectives and protect the public. - Lead, manage and co-ordinate the allocation of appropriate resources within a significant area of command/area of responsibility, in line with force/ organisational priorities in order to meet demand and maximise the efficient use of resources. - Negotiate and control internal and external budgets within areas of responsibility and partnership arrangements, influencing budget allocation, in order to meet the force or organisation's priorities and make financial savings where required to maximise value for money. - Lead and manage performance within a significant area of command/area of responsibility, to meet appropriate standards and address areas of organisational underperformance in order to deliver on force/organisational objectives. - Lead collaboration/strategic alliance with other forces/organisations, managing resources and capability within a complex collaboration arrangement with multiple stakeholders and organisational constraints, in order to drive resource efficiencies and consistency of service delivery. - Develop, manage and maintain strategic relationships with local and regional partners, effectively influencing and collaborating to enable the achievement of objectives for the force/their area of command/responsibility to improve public safety and build trust and confidence in policing. - Develop and own the strategy for the force's/organisation's response in respect of an incident or investigation to the media, wider public and external stakeholders and represent the force/organisation to provide information, improve visibility and build confidence in policing. - Lead the assessment of future demands and emerging threats within area of command/area of responsibility, developing and adapting operational and workforce plans to ensure that these demands are effectively anticipated and met. - Lead the design and implementation of significant organisational change projects or programmes within area of command/area of responsibility, in order to drive continuous improvement to public safety and best practice in service delivery.